-- 10. Response burden and sales cards or Respondent Booklet to use when interviewing farm operators.

-- 11. Envelopes for mailing Administrative Forms and related documents to the Regional Field Office or to your supervisor.

-- 12. NASDA Enumerator Handbook.

-- 13. Interviewer's Manual.

-- 14. NASDA Identification Card (NAS-005).
+- Extra Area Screening and Area Tract questionnaires to add to segment envelopes as needed. - 10.
+Response burden and sales cards or Respondent Booklet to use when interviewing farm operators. - 11.
+Envelopes for mailing Administrative Forms and related documents to the Regional Field Office or to your supervisor. - 12.
+NASDA Enumerator Handbook. - 13.
+Interviewer's Manual. - 14.
+NASDA Identification Card (NAS-005).